-The Bible clearly spells out sin.
-God’s Moral law in the Ten Commandments (Exodus 20) outlines and defines what sin is (1 John 3:4).
+The Bible defines sin as “lawlessness” (1 John 3:4).
+Thus, sin is disregard to the law of God.
+The Lord made laws to help men to enjoy life fully, to protect them from evil, and to keep them for good (Proverbs 29:18).
+God’s Moral law outlines and defines what sin is.
 For “I would not have known what sin was had it not been for the law” (Romans 7:7).

-“These six things doth the LORD hate: yea, seven are an abomination unto him: A proud look, a lying tongue, and hands that shed innocent blood, an heart that deviseth wicked imaginations, feet that be swift in running to mischief, a false witness that speaketh lies, and he that soweth discord among brethren” (Proverbs 6:16-19).
+“These six things the Lord hates, yes, seven are an abomination to Him: a proud look, a lying tongue, hands that shed innocent blood, a heart that devises wicked plans, feet that are swift in running to evil, a false witness who speaks lies, and one who sows discord among brethren” (Proverbs 6:16-19).

-“Now the works of the flesh are manifest, which are these; Adultery, fornication, uncleanness, lasciviousness, Idolatry, witchcraft, hatred, variance, emulations, wrath, strife, seditions, heresies, envyings, murders, drunkenness, revellings, and such like: of the which I tell you before, as I have also told you in time past, that they which do such things shall not inherit the kingdom of God” (Galatians 5:19-21)
+“Now the works of the flesh are evident, which are: adultery, fornication, uncleanness, lewdness, idolatry, sorcery, hatred, contentions, jealousies, outbursts of wrath, selfish ambitions, dissensions, heresies, envy, murders, drunkenness, revelries, and the like; of which I tell you beforehand, just as I also told you in time past, that those who practice such things will not inherit the kingdom of God” (Galatians 5:19-21)

-“Know ye not that the unrighteous shall not inherit the kingdom of God?
-Be not deceived: neither fornicators, nor idolaters, nor adulterers, nor effeminate, nor abusers of themselves with mankind, nor thieves, nor covetous, nor drunkards, nor revilers, nor extortioners, shall inherit the kingdom of God” (1 Corinthians 6:9-10).
+“Do you not know that the unrighteous will not inherit the kingdom of God?
+Do not be deceived.
+Neither fornicators, nor idolaters, nor adulterers, nor homosexuals, nor sodomites, nor thieves, nor covetous, nor drunkards, nor revilers, nor extortioners will inherit the kingdom of God” (1 Corinthians 6:9-10).

-If you are still in doubt, then ask yourself the following questions regarding that certain action:
+After checking the specific action with the law of God and you are still not clear, then ask yourself the following questions regarding that certain action:

 God promised to give all believers all the wisdom they need to know His will regarding sin.
-So, claim this promise “If any of you lack wisdom, let him ask of God, that giveth to all men liberally, and upbraideth not; and it shall be given him” (James 1:5).
+So, claim His promise: “If any of you lacks wisdom, let him ask of God, who gives to all liberally and without reproach, and it will be given to him” (James 1:5).